AdobeDocs/analytics.en/help/implement/vars/config-vars/trackinlinestats.md

 >
 >This variable is retired.
 See [Enable Activity Map](/help/analyze/activity-map/activitymap-getting-started/activitymap-getting-started-admins/activitymap-enable.md) instead.

 ClickMap is a retired feature in Adobe Analytics that collects data on where visitors click and what they click.
-The feature was retired and replaced with [Activity Map](/help/analyze/activity-map/activity-map.md).
+The feature was replaced with [Activity Map](/help/analyze/activity-map/activity-map.md).

 When enabled, AppMeasurement collects information about the link and sends that data in the next image request.
 Information from each click is stored in a cookie labeled `s_sq`.